Grab Holdings Limited (GRAB)'s latest performance is not what we had anticipated

 Grab Holdings Limited (NASDAQ: GRAB) Trading Performance Indicators

-Take a look at Grab Holdings Limited’s (GRAB) current performance indicators.
-Last quarter, stock had a quick ratio of 8.00.
-In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 16.27.
+Here are Grab Holdings Limited’s current performance indicators.
+According to the last quarter’s results, the stock had a quick ratio of 8.00.
+In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 20.23.

 Technical Analysis of Grab Holdings Limited (GRAB)